Payment Methods for Small Businesses: Every Option Compared

 We've written comprehensive guides covering fees, setup, limits, and honest pros/cons for each platform:

-- Venmo for Business: Everything You Need to Know -- business profiles, 1.9% fees, limits, tax reporting
+- Venmo for Business: Everything You Need to Know: business profiles, 1.9% fees, limits, tax reporting

-- Zelle for Business: Can You Use It? -- zero fees, no payment links, bank-specific limits
+- Zelle for Business: Can You Use It?: zero fees, no payment links, bank-specific limits

-- Cash App for Business: Fees, Setup, and Honest Review -- 2.75% fee, $Cashtag sharing, business account setup
+- Cash App for Business: Fees, Setup, and Honest Review: 2.75% fee, $Cashtag sharing, business account setup

-- Stripe Fees Explained: What You Actually Pay -- 2.9% + $0.30, international surcharges, dispute fees, payouts
+- Stripe Fees Explained: What You Actually Pay: 2.9% + $0.30, international surcharges, dispute fees, payouts

-- Square Fees: The Real Cost Breakdown -- in-person vs online rates, hardware, invoicing fees
+- Square Fees: The Real Cost Breakdown: in-person vs online rates, hardware, invoicing fees

-- PayPal Business Fees: What They Don't Tell You -- 2.99% + $0.49, hidden fees, currency conversion costs
+- PayPal Business Fees: What They Don't Tell You: 2.99% + $0.49, hidden fees, currency conversion costs

 For a side-by-side fee comparison with real dollar amounts, see Payment Processing Fees Comparison.

-How to Choose Your Payment Methods
+How to Choose Payment Options for Your Small Business

 Start With Your Clients